 Organize notes#

-Your notes are a more persistent (see Persistence - Wikipedia) version of your mental sub-networks; they are (arguably) much larger than your mental sub-networks but slower to load (tradeoff).
+Your notes are a more persistent (see Persistence) version of your mental sub-networks; they are (arguably) much larger than your mental sub-networks but slower to load (tradeoff).
 Your notes are not what you know (your biological neural network, BNN).
 As such, they are are prone to âdegradationâ as you learn more (your BNN gets ahead of your notes) and as your mind throws away what were once mentally active thoughts/notes from working memory, long-term memory, etc. (you forget).
 See also Working memory.

 All your notes were also not taken at the same time; you likely had different contexts in mind when you took all of them (especially if they are in e.g. different files or formats).
 Therefore thereâs a significant chance that you took notes that âconflictâ even in your own mind, when you see them next to each other.